reionize/gspython/stitch/readme.md

 ## GelSight output file directory structure

 When using the GelSight system to make scans of a single object, the system outputs a number of folders named `Scan001`, `Scan002`, and so on, which are numbered in the order that the scan is performed.
-Each of these folders contains six PNG images which correspond to photographs taken with illumination from different angles, a composite photograph named `thumbnail.jpg`, a raw `Scan***.tmd` file which contains heightmap information, and a raw `scan.yaml` file with additional scan data. **In order to use the stitchscan package, you must make scans of the object such that each pair of consecutive scans includes  an overlapping window, then collect each of the `Scan***` folders corresponding to a single object into its own directory `object_name/`, without changing their internal structure.**
+Each of these folders contains six PNG images which correspond to photographs taken with illumination from different angles, a composite photograph named `thumbnail.jpg`, a raw `Scan***.tmd` file which contains heightmap information, and a raw `scan.yaml` file with additional scan data. **In order to use the stitchscan package, you must make scans of the object such that each pair of consecutive scans includes  an overlapping window, then collect each of the `Scan***` folders corresponding to a single object into its own directory `object_name/`, without changing their internal structure, as shown below.**

 1. Object1/
     * Scan001/